Stand With ICE

 "Because are you gonna take away hot chocolate from people?
 Are you gonna take away sugar-free candy from the elderly or from diabetics who, that's the only candy they can have?
 Are you gonna...you're gonna take those things away from the elderly and the disabled?
 So I would like to know where is your line and where have you drawn it?"

-The short answer is this: the elderly and diabetics (many of whom would bristle at being called "disabled") are still free to buy junk food and candy.
-With their own money.
+The short answer is this: the elderly and diabetics (many of whom would bristle at being called "disabled") are still free to buy junk food and candy with their own money.

 When you rely on the government to pay for your food, the taxpayers who are footing the bill get a say.
 If you don't want someone else telling you what you can and cannot buy, pay for your own groceries.

 "SNAP: Supplemental Nutrition Assistance Program.
-Not the soda, nachos, apple pies and pizzas you think you are entitled to on my dime," wrote one social media user.
+Not the soda, nachos, apple pies, and pizzas you think you are entitled to on my dime," wrote one social media user.

 "The point of food stamps is to meet needs, not wants.
 She clearly has her needs amply met," wrote another.

-"Beans, rice, eggs, milk, bread, butter, meat, vegetables, cheese, salt and pepper.
+"Beans, rice, eggs, milk, bread, butter, meat, vegetables, cheese, salt, and pepper.
 Anyone could live well on those foods, and they would qualify as 'Supplemental NUTRITION Assistance.'
-Big Food would be Big Mad about it though, so her Pop-Tarts are safe," said a third.
+Big Food would be Big Mad about it, though, so her Pop-Tarts are safe," said a third.

 Advertisement

 And the word "supplemental" means "provided in addition to what is already present or available to complete or enhance it."
-So the Supplemental Nutrition Assistance Program is meant to enhance what is already there — i.e., SNAP users should be buying most of their own groceries to begin with.
+So the Supplemental Nutrition Assistance Program is intended to enhance what is already there — i.e., SNAP users should be buying most of their own groceries to begin with.

 Editor’s Note: Do you enjoy Townhall’s conservative reporting that takes on the radical left and woke media?
 Support our work so that we can continue to bring you the truth.